Arts of the Americas

-The spoon is carved from one piece of antler.
+Spoon carved from one piece of antler.
 The handle has a rounded end with a hole in the center.
-The sides of the handle are zig-zag cuts until it reached the bowl where a horizontal knob form is then the bowl.
-The bowl is darkened in color.
+The sides of the handle are zig-zag cuts until it reached the bowl where a horizontal knob form is the bowl of the spoon.
+The bowl is dark in color.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome